Privacy and cookies policy (social networking)

 Privacy and cookies policy (social networking) contents

-- How we use your personal data: introduction to categories, purposes and legal bases of processing; processing of usage data; processing of account data; processing of profile data; processing of service data; processing of publication data; processing of enquiry data; processing of notification data; processing of correspondence data; processing for legal claims; processing of other data; general purposes of processing personal data; disclosure of third party personal data.
+- How we use your personal data: introduction to categories, purposes and legal bases of processing; processing of usage data; processing of account data; processing of profile data; processing of service data; processing of publication data; processing of enquiry data; processing of notification data; processing of correspondence data; processing of other data; processing for legal claims; processing for risk management; general purposes of processing personal data; disclosure of third party personal data.

 - Automated decision-making: personal data used in automated decisions; logic involved in automated decisions; significance of automated decisions.

 - Providing your personal data to others: intra-group disclosures of personal data; disclosure of personal data to insurers etc; disclosures of personal data to subcontractors; disclosure of personal data to third party suppliers; disclosure of personal data necessary for legal compliance etc.

 - International transfers of your personal data: introduction to international personal data transfers; international transfers within business; international transfers to hosting services provider; international transfers to subcontractors; publication of personal data on internet.